kelvin1095/rust-web-project/README.md

 # Learning project

-This project is to build a webapp using svelte as the frontend and rust as the backend.
-My goal is to build a basic language learning app.
+This project is to build a webapp.
+My goal is to learn by building a language learning app.
+The current focus is on Japanese, Korean and Mandarin.

-For my frontend, I'm using svelte with typescript.
-For my backend, I'm using rust.
+I am using Svelte with typescript to build out the webpage.
+My backend is written using rust.
+I'm using postgresql as my database.

 ## Quiz Question Types

-- Show an english word with possible answers in a different language
+- Show an english word with possible answers in a different language.
-- Show a different language word with possible answers in english
+- Show a different language word with possible answers in english.
-- Mix and match, 5 english words and 5 foreign language words
+- Mix and match, 5 english words and 5 foreign language words.
-- Show a sentance in english and get the user to put words together
+- Show a sentence in english and get the user to put words together.
-- Show a sentance in foreign language and get the user to put words together
+- Show a sentence in foreign language and get the user to put words together.
+- Show a sentence and ask the correct form of the word in that situation (probably more specific to japanese and korean).
+- Having stories would also be excellent.

 ## To Do

 ### Backend:

 - Refactor/organise code (Never ending).
-- Proper Error handling (Never ending).
+- Better Error handling (Never ending).
-- User Authentication.
+- User Registration/Authentication:
-  - Should change registration process from account_status active by default to unverified and send out email to change to active.
-  - The JWT secret key should be randomised.
-  - The table storing user peppers is likely better off in a key value database.
   - Need to deal with the case where if JWT is expired, what does the frontend do.
+  - The table storing user peppers should be in a different database.
+  - Change registration process from account_status active by default to unverified and send out email to change to active.
+  - Page should redirect with a success message.
+  - Reason for registration failing would be good: username already registered, email already registered or password does not match.
+Should be able to grab from response message or client side validation.
-- Need to figure out a way to deliver the actual language part to the user.
+- Need to figure out a way to deliver content to the user.
+  - I have a test example of a mixed vector being sent from the back to the front.
+Will need to figure out how to generate quizzes in the backend.
+Refer to the above on how to pass this information to the user.
   - I want to be able to capture relationship between presented word and submitted choice too.
+Definitely a want for words, but still deciding on sentances.
-  - Also need to figure out how to track progress per user.
+  - Also need to figure out a way to store data that tracks user progress.
-- I want to be implement OAuth as well so people can sign in via google, microsfot, facebook or apple.
+- I want to be implement OAuth as well so people can sign in via google, microsoft, facebook or apple.

 ### Frontend:

 - Better Design (Never ending).
-- Types of quizzes:
+- Displaying the quiz after receiving data from the backend:
-  - A constant stream of mix and match.
+  - A game of mix and match.
+5 seems like a good number.
-  - Typical quizz with 4 choices.
+  - Multiple choice with 4 options.
-  - A sentence building exercise.
+  - Build sentences using provided blocks.

 ### Database:

-- Probably need to have more roles.
 - Still thinking of how to set user progress tracking.
-- I want to use enums
+- Test to see if using enums will make performance much better.

 ### Security:

 - Input validation, need to implement validation to remove spaces.
-- Set JWT to httpOnly and map the cookie to the authorization header instead of setting it at the frontend.

 ### Infrastructure:

 - Looking for a place to host my app.
-Currently considering AWS
+Currently considering AWS but AWS is expensive.

 ## Potential future plans

+- Would be nice to have each foreign word be associated with an image as well as audio of how to pronounce the word.
 - Use openai in some capacity to be able to mark more open ended assignments (such as introduce yourself or what did you do on the weekend).
-- Unique avatars
+Capturing this data to use to train home made model would be nice.
-- Being able to comment on verified sentences/words (probably would need some moderating system)
+- Being able to comment on verified sentences/words (probably would need some moderating system).
-- Translating competitions
+- Translation competitions.

 # Important commands